andreypetrovsky/trustpoc_frontend/README.md

-# Web Client for smart contract managing the fund PoC
+# BANKEX Trust PoC

+BANKEX Trust PoC is a concept of BANKEX Trust service (https://trust.bankex.com).
+BANKEX Trust service is used for storing and confirming the smart-contracts on blockchain.

 ## Demo:
 https://trustpoc.bankex.com/